turbot/steampipe-plugin-newrelic/README.md

 ### Install

-Download and install the latest NewRelic plugin:
+Download and install the latest New Relic plugin:

 ```shell
 steampipe plugin install newrelic